Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games of Off-Chain Protocols

+We now define a new two-player EFG, called the \emph{Closing Game $G_c$}, in order to model closing phase properties of off-chain protocols, in particular of the Lightning Network. \NEWR{As explained in \Cref{sec:pcn}, to close a channel a party can unilaterally publish a channel state on-chain, which does not necessarily have to be the latest one.
+The one who closes, however, has to wait a certain amount of time until the money can be used.
+Meanwhile, the other party can steal all the money from the channel in case the state published on-chain is not the latest one: this ensures that rational players close their channel only with the latest state.
+Alternatively, the parties can collaboratively sign a new transaction to split the money.
+In this case no one has to wait.}

-We now define a new two-player EFG, called the \emph{Closing Game $G_c$}, in order to model closing phase properties of off-chain protocols, in particular of the Lightning Network.
-Our closing game overcomes the limitations of~\cite{CITE} in representing dishonest closing attempts, modeling how closing can be achieved after a failed collaborative closing attempt and also considering the additional fee to be paid in a revocation transaction.
+Our closing game overcomes the limitations of previous work~\cite{CITE} in representing dishonest closing attempts, \NEWR{by} modeling how closing can be achieved after a failed collaborative closing attempt and by also considering the additional fee $f$ to be paid in a revocation transaction.

 To the best of our knowledge, our closing game $G_c$ is the most accurate model for the security analysis of off-chain protocols, notably of the Lightning Network.
-In our model of the closing phase we make the following assumptions for a channel between $A$ and $B$. \begin{itemize} \item The fair split of the channel's funds is $a \to A$, $b \to B$ and $a>0$, $b>0$. \item The benefit of closing the channel is $\alpha$. \item The opportunity cost of having to wait for one's funds upon closing is $\epsilon$. \item When both players agree to update the channel we assume a fair deal in the background which yields a profit of $\rho$ for both parties. \end{itemize}
+In our model of the closing phase we make the following assumptions for a channel between $A$ and $B$ \NEWR{at the moment where the closing phase is initiated.} \begin{itemize} \item The fair split of the channel's funds is $a \to A$, $b \to B$ and $a>0$, $b>0$. \item The benefit of closing the channel is $\alpha$.
+Closing a channel yields a benefit, since it unlocks assets. \item The opportunity cost of having to wait for one's funds upon closing is $\epsilon$. \item When both players agree to update the channel we assume a fair deal in the background which yields a profit of $\rho$ for both parties. \item Publishing a revocation transaction on-chain costs a fee $f>0$. \end{itemize}

-Further, to properly model utilities in the closing game $G_c$, we define the following total order, which is crucial for $G_c$'s security properties.
+Further, to properly model utilities in the closing game $G_c$, we define the following total order, which is crucial for \NEWR{analyzing} security properties of $G_c$. \NEWR{For capturing total order properties in the setting of $G_c$, we extend the set $\R$ of real numbers by the infinitesimal numbers $\alpha$, $\epsilon$ and $\rho$.}